MCP Servers¶

-HolmesGPT can integrate with remote MCP servers using either streamable-http (recommended) or SSE (deprecated) transport modes.
-This capability enables HolmesGPT to access external data sources and tools in real time.
-This guide provides step-by-step instructions for configuring HolmesGPT to connect with remote MCP servers.
+HolmesGPT can integrate with MCP (Model Context Protocol) servers to access external data sources and tools in real time.
+This guide provides step-by-step instructions for configuring HolmesGPT to connect with MCP servers.

 Transport Modes¶

 streamable-http(Recommended): Modern transport mode that uses HTTP POST requests with JSON responses.
-This is the preferred mode for new integrations.sse(Deprecated): Legacy transport mode using Server-Sent Events.
+This is the preferred mode for new integrations.stdio: Direct process communication using standard input/output.
+Recommended for Holmes CLI usage only.
+For in-cluster deployments, see the workaround using Supergateway.sse(Deprecated): Legacy transport mode using Server-Sent Events.
 Maintained for backward compatibility only.
+We strongly recommend usingstreamable-httpmode for new integrations.

 The transport mode and URL are specified in the config section of your MCP server configuration: